Ruiznogueras05/Byte-The-Robot/README.md

 # Byte-The-Robot
-A 3D-printed robot capable of mimicking human movements using Mediapipe and Raspberry Pi.
+Byte-The-Robot is a 3D-printed humanoid robot designed to mimic human movements in real-time, utilizing Mediapipe for motion tracking and a Raspberry Pi for computational control.
+With an interactive design that bridges hardware and software, Byte-The-Robot showcases advancements in robotics, computer vision, and motion imitation.

 ![ByteTheRobot](media/ByteTheRobot.jpg)